 You should normally refire the stove while there is still a good layer of embers.
-Distribute the embers across the bottom grate, place pieces of fuel (max 0.7 kg) on the embers in a single layer perpendicular to the firing opening.
+Distribute the embers across the bottom grate, place pieces of fuel (max.
+2 kg) on the embers in a single layer perpendicular to the firing opening.
 Close the firing door and fully open the start-up mechanism.
 The wood will then ignite very guickly - i.e. in 30 seconds or 1 minute.
 When the wood is burning with a steady flame, close the start-up mechanism.
 Then adjust the secondary airflow to the level required.
-For nominal operation (4 kW), the secondary air supply should be 50% open.
+For nominal operation (6,1 kW), the secondary air supply should be 38% open.
 When firing, take care not to place the pieces of fuel too close-ly together, as this will result in poor combustion and insufficient exploitation of the fuel.
-Please note that the start-up mechanism must not remain open during normal operation of the stove, as this may lead to overheating.
-It must only be used until the fuel is burning with a steady flame.